c3aero/ztos/docs/architecture.md

 ##### **2.6 Automated Deployment and Zero-Touch Provisioning**

 - **Zero-Touch Deployment**: ZTOS features an automated deployment process that allows nodes and devices to be configured with minimal manual intervention. **Pre-provisioned configuration profiles** are stored in LDAP, and nodes automatically retrieve these profiles upon joining the network.
-- **Decentralized Management**: ZTOS does not rely on a central orchestration server; instead, it uses **decentralized protocols** such as **gossip** for node coordination, ensuring resilience similar to mission-critical systems like the nuclear football.
+- **Decentralized Management**: ZTOS does not rely on a central orchestration server; instead, it uses **decentralized protocols** such as **gossip** for node coordination, ensuring resilience similar to mission-critical systems.

 ##### **2.7 High Availability and Scalability**